 What Is a Home Equity Line of Credit?

 Also known as a HELOC, a home equity line of credit lets you tap into your home’s equity.
-It’s secured by your home and gets you access to up to 85 percent of the equity you’ve built up.
+It’s secured by your property and gives you access to up to 85 percent of the equity you’ve built up.

 How Does a Home Equity Line of Credit Work?